-WhistleBlower Security’s proprietary IntegrityCounts Ethics Reporting and Case Management program offers third party transparency and a secure amalgamated database that enables our clients to proactively identify and react to trends within their organization.
+WhistleBlower Security’s Ethics Reporting and Case Management program, IntegrityCounts, offers third party transparency and a secure amalgamated database that enables our clients to proactively identify and react to trends within their organization.
 By encapsulating all incident related data in a single place, our clients are better able to holistically manage issues on a continual basis.

-Our 24/7365 'live-answer' hotline Contact Center Agents are available 24/7/365 and are trained in empathetic and investigatory techniques to support your employees when they do decide to come forward.
+Our 'live-answer' hotline Contact Center Agents are available 24/7/365 and are trained in empathetic and investigative techniques to support your Reporters when they do decide to come forward.

 Overall, it is a comprehensive system that cannot be duplicated by an internal system with part-time support.

 WhistleBlower Security is the only ethics and compliance based reporting service provider on the market dedicated to delivering a truly Human Centric Experience.
 Our flexible and modern Ethics Reporting and Case Management program, IntegrityCounts, has provided organizations worldwide with the best 24x7x365 reporting experience in the marketplace.

 Since 2005, WBS has been dedicated to safeguarding hundreds of organizations against risk and fraud globally, while promoting and improving ethical work environments.
 The IntegrityCounts solution will enhance your organizational integrity and empower both employee and stakeholder contributions to developing an ethical workplace.
 WBS works with public, private and non-profits to augment, support and enhance cultures of integrity, accountability and transparency.

 Reports are sent to designated representative in an organization.
 Once a report has been filed, a notification is sent to an organization’s representative.
 Reporters are informed as to who their report is being sent to while they are making the report and they will be able to have it redirected if one, or more, of the individuals is implicated in the report.